2021 Men's T20 World Cup final

-The 2021 ICC Men's T20 World Cup Final was a day/night Twenty20 International cricket match played at Dubai International Cricket Stadium in Dubai, UAE, on 14 November 2021 to determine the winner of the 2021 ICC Men's T20 World Cup.
-It was played between New Zealand and Australia, with both the teams yet to win their first T20 World Cup title.
+The 2021 Men's T20 World Cup final was a day/night Twenty20 International cricket match played at Dubai International Cricket Stadium in Dubai, UAE, on 14 November 2021 to determine the winner of the 2021 ICC Men's T20 World Cup.
+Previously, the Melbourne Cricket Ground in Melbourne was scheduled to host the final on 15 November 2020 but later the whole tournament was postponed and rescheduled due to the COVID-19 pandemic in 2020.
+The match was played between New Zealand and Australia, with both the teams yet to win their first T20 World Cup title.
 Australia won the match by 8 wickets to win their maiden T20 World Cup title.